-- 17 (7) Ethics and communications. - 18 (8) Emergency situation response, including response to medical emergencies. - (9) Security officer safety. - (10) Any other topic deemed appropriate by the bureau. - (b) The majority of the course shall be taught by means of verbal instruction.
+- 27 (7) Ethics and communications. - (8) Emergency situation response, including response to medical emergencies. - (9) Security officer safety. - (10) Any other topic deemed appropriate by the bureau. - (b) The majority of the course shall be taught by means of verbal instruction.
 This instruction may include the use of a video presentation. - (c) The department shall make available a guidebook as a standard for teaching the course in the exercise of the power to arrest.
-The department shall encourage additional training and may provide a training guide recommending additional courses to be taken by security personnel. - (d) Private patrol operators security contractors shall provide a copy of the guidebook described in subdivision (c) to each person that they currently employ as a security guard and to each individual that they intend to hire as a security guard.
-The private patrol operator security contractor shall provide the guidebook to each person he or she intends to hire as a security guard a reasonable time prior to the time the person begins the course in the exercise of the power to arrest. - 38 (e) The bureau may inspect, supervise, or view the 39 administration of the test at any time and without any prior notification.
-Any impropriety in the administration of the course or the test shall constitute grounds for disciplinary action.
+The department shall encourage additional training and may provide a training guide recommending additional courses to be taken by security personnel.

-(f) This section shall become operative on July 1, 2004.
+(d) Private security contractors shall provide a copy of the guidebook described in subdivision (c) to each person that they currently employ as a security guard and to each individual that they intend to hire as a security guard.
+The private security contractor shall provide the guidebook to each person he or she intends to hire as a security guard a reasonable time prior to the time the person begins the course in the exercise of the power to arrest.

-- SEC.
-30. Section 7583.9 of the Business and Professions Code is amended to read: - 7583.9. (a) Upon accepting employment by a private-patrol operator security contractor, any employee who performs the function of a security guard or security patrolperson who is not currently registered with the bureau, shall complete an application for registration on a form as prescribed by the director, and obtain two classifiable fingerprint cards for submission to the Department of Justice.
+- (e) The bureau may inspect, supervise, or view the administration of the test at any time and without any prior notification.
+Any impropriety in the administration of the course or the test shall constitute grounds for disciplinary action. - (f) This section shall become operative on July 1, 2004. - SEC.
+33. Section 7583.9 of the Business and Professions Code is amended to read: - 7583.9. (a) Upon accepting employment by a private security contractor, any employee who performs the function of a security guard or security patrolperson who is not currently registered with the bureau, shall complete an application for registration on a form as prescribed by the director, and obtain two classifiable fingerprint cards for submission to the Department of Justice.
 The applicant shall submit the application, the registration fee, and his or her fingerprints to the bureau.
 The bureau shall forward the classifiable fingerprint cards to the Department of Justice.
-The Department of Justice shall forward one classifiable fingerprint card to the Federal Bureau of Investigation for purposes of a background check. - (b) If a private patrol operator security contractor pays the application fee on behalf of the applicant, nothing in this section shall preclude the private patrol operator security contractor from withholding the amount of the fee from the applicant's compensation. - (c) The licensee shall maintain supplies of applications and fingerprint cards that shall be provided by the bureau upon request. - (d) In lieu of classifiable fingerprint cards provided for in this section, the bureau may authorize applicants to submit their fingerprints into an electronic fingerprinting system administered by the Department of Justice.
+The Department of Justice shall forward one classifiable fingerprint card to the Federal Bureau of Investigation for purposes of a background check. - (b) If a private security contractor pays the application fee on behalf of the applicant, nothing in this section shall preclude the private security contractor from withholding the amount of the fee from the applicant's compensation. - (c) The licensee shall maintain supplies of applications and fingerprint cards that shall be provided by the bureau upon request. - (d) In lieu of classifiable fingerprint cards provided for in this section, the bureau may authorize applicants to submit their fingerprints into an electronic fingerprinting system administered by the Department of Justice.
 Applicants who submit their fingerprints by electronic means shall have their fingerprints entered into the system through a terminal operated by a law enforcement agency or other facility authorized by the Department of Justice to conduct electronic fingerprinting.
-The enforcement agency responsible for operating the terminal may charge a fee sufficient to reimburse it for the costs incurred in providing this service. - (e) Upon receipt of an applicant's electronic or hard card fingerprints as provided in this section, the Department of Justice shall disseminate the following information to the bureau: - (1) Every conviction rendered against the applicant.
+The enforcement agency responsible for operating the terminal may charge a fee sufficient to reimburse it for the costs incurred in providing this service.